 New York University’s Rory College of Nursing (NYU) manages nursing research centers and ongoing grants regarding Geriatric Nursing, Oral Health, Drug Abuse Research & Behavior Sciences, Studies in Symptom Management, Diverse Population Precision Health Initiative, and Environmental & Occupational Health.
 Nursing Research students can apply for fascinating summer research internships through NYU’s Rory College of Nursing.
 The National Institutes of Health’s annual funding to NYU is approximately $2+ million annually.

-The University of Texas at Austin’s School of Nursing (UT Austin SON) receives approximately $1.9+ million in nursing research funding the National Institutes of Health each year.
-UT Austin SON’s nursing research focuses on improving health care to the most vulnerable, underserved populations; particularly those populations who receive limited nursing research.
-Research programs focus on improving the opportunities for those with chronic illness and to prevent illness in the most vulnerable populations.
+The University of Texas at Austin’s School of Nursing (UT Austin SON) receives approximately $1.9+ million in nursing research funding from the National Institutes of Health each year.
+UT Austin SON’s nursing research focuses on improving health care for the most vulnerable, underserved populations; particularly those populations who receive limited nursing research.
+Research programs focus on improving the opportunities for those with chronic illness and preventing illness in the most vulnerable populations.

 The University of Texas at Austin was established in 1883 and is the flagship member school of the University of Texas System.
 UT Austin is home to several museums and libraries; among the libraries is the Lyndon Baines Johnson Library.
 The school’s 425+-acre campus is home to more than 51,500 students — the 3rd largest student enrollment total for a school with only one campus.

 The University of Alabama at Birmingham was established in 1969 and is one of three member schools that are organized under the University of Alabama System.
-UA Birmingham is organized under twelve academic schools/colleges that offer nearly 150-degree programs on a bachelor’s, masters and doctorate level.
+UA Birmingham is organized under twelve academic schools and colleges that offer nearly 150-degree programs on bachelor’s, master’s, and doctorate levels.

 Rush University was established as an academic unit of the Rush Medical Center, its teaching hospital.
-The school operates with four colleges — The Graduate School, The Medical College, The College of Nursing, and The College of Health Sciences.
+The school operates four colleges including the Graduate School, The Medical College, The College of Nursing, and The College of Health Sciences.
 The Rush Medical College, from which the university began, was established in 1837, a couple of days before Chicago became a city.

 The University of Illinois at Chicago’s (UIC) nursing research, administered through the College of Nursing, is led by an elite team of faculty researchers, which include more than 25 members who are American Academy of Nursing Fellows.
 UIC applies its $1.6+ million in funding from the National Institutes of Health (NIH) to their Sleep Neurobiology Lab, Diabetes Research, Biobehavioral Research Lab, and several projects related to Physical Activity and Health.
 Current projects include Pain/Symptom Management, Binge Drinking’s Impact on Cardiovascular Health, and Behavioral Studies regarding Insomnia for those with COPD, among others.